• Home

 • Phase-Out: The credit percentage decreases by 1% for each $2,000 (or fraction thereof) of AGI over $15,000.

-• Minimum 20% Credit: Applies if your AGI exceeds $43,000.
+• Minimum 20% Credit: This applies if your AGI exceeds $43,000.

 • Maximum Credit: For one qualifying person, the maximum credit is $1,050 (35% of $3,000).
-For two or more qualifying persons, the maximum credit is $2,100 (35% of $6,000).
+The maximum credit for two or more qualifying persons is $2,100 (35% of $6,000).

 Qualified Expenses:

-• Payments made for the care of a qualifying person to enable you to work or look for work.
+• Payments are made for the care of a qualifying person to enable you to work or look for work.

 • Expenses for in-home care, daycare centers, and certain household services.